AFriendlyIrin/SMT-text-editing/README.md

 |Foul   |Anathema/Pariah

 ## Patches
-* SMT1: Not yet.
-* SMT2: IPS patch can be downloaded here or on Romhacking.net.
+### SMT1
+Coming soon.

+### SMT2
+IPS patch can be downloaded here or on [Romhacking.net](https://www.romhacking.net/translations/6712/).
+The patch also includes my quality-of-life improvements to the original Aeon Genesis translation patch, mainly because they let you actually see the fancy new race names.
+Atlus instruction files are included here if you would like to make your own edits.

+### SMT if
-* SMT if: IPS patch can be downloaded here or on Romhacking.net.
+IPS patch can be downloaded here or on [Romhacking.net](https://www.romhacking.net/translations/6733/).
+Atlus instruction files are included here if you would like to make your own edits.

+There are currently some problems with race names getting truncated in the fusion screen, which only allows race names up to 8 characters.
+This could be fixed with a subroutine to print shortened forms, like what already exists for demon names and items, but I don't know how to do that.

+### SMT3
-* SMT3 (HD): If you have Switch CFW that supports LayeredFS, the mod file can be downloaded here.
-I don't have access to the PC version.
+* **Switch**: If you have a Switch CFW that supports LayeredFS, the modded file can be downloaded here.
+I have also included the text files if you want to make your own edits; they can be added to the common_en file with Unity compilation programs such as UABE Avalonia.
+* **PC**: I don't have access to this version, but I would like to mod it if possible.
+* **PS2**: I have no idea how to mod PS2 games.

+Notes:
+* The Phantom demon is renamed to "Wraith", because the Spirit/Wraith race is not present in this game.
+* I changed Haunt to "Undead" rather than "Revenant", since there is only one type of undead here.
+* The Tyrant race is unchanged so that Lucifer can remain a special boy.

+### DS/3DS games (Strange Journey, Soul Hackers, Devil Survivor)
-* Devil Survivor 1 & 2: Progress currently stalled.
-The ROM uses nonstandard encryption.
-There's a tool meant for decoding it, but it doesn't seem to work for these games.
+Progress currently stalled, as Atlus DS games use nonstandard encryption.
+The [Atlus Packer by CUE](https://www.romhacking.net/utilities/871/) is supposed to be able to decrypt it, but it doesn't seem to work for these games.
+Contact me if you have a solution.

 ## Explanations
 For the curious, here are my justifications for the changes.